-- Complete and submit a Community Gardens Application Form.
+- Complete and submit a Community Gardens enquiry form.

-- We will carry out a feasibility assessment of the proposed site.
+- We will carry out a feasibility assessment of the proposed location.

-- If the site is suitable, we'll be in touch to discuss further.
+- If the location is suitable, we'll be in touch to discuss further.

 What to consider when selecting a site